 Firstly, the leader of an office needs to make sure they aren’t the problem.
 Sometimes we need to take a good hard look at ourselves first.
 Whether you are the leader or a salesperson, be honest, do you treat each division different?

 Sometimes we give priority to one department over another.
-Sometimes this is necessary, sometimes is linked with our personal bias.
+Sometimes this is necessary, sometimes it is linked with our personal bias.

 For example, one scenario we may see often: